Issac-12/logging-change-in-data/README.md

 A button is needed to confirm the logging of the data.
 This is due to my VBA code requires an 'enter' action performed by the user.
 I used Macro to record my action.

 See V3 for final demonstration.
+Use the roller to change the number, and click button to log data in data log.